-Shopping for sunglasses is rarely as simple as snapping up the latest pair to hit the fashion pages; that cult style can fast go from game-changer to deal-breaker without careful consideration of what fits your features.
+Shopping for sunglasses is rarely as simple as snapping up the latest pair to hit the fashion pages; that cult sunglasses shape can fast go from game-changer to deal-breaker without careful consideration of what fits your features.
 Remember: the higher your cheekbones the more styles you can get away with, and don't forget your eyebrows!
 Some frames will cover them up so choose wisely if you prefer a strong brow on show.
-Follow our guide and find the frames that will put the rest in the shade. . .
+Follow our sunglasses guide and find the frames that will put the rest in the shade. . .

 For a ROUND face

-Flatter a round face shape with a squared-off style – this is the best way to create definition in your features and offset softer lines.
-Whatever you do, steer clear of round frames – they'll only make your face appear wider than it is.
+Flatter a round face shape with a squared-off sunglasses style - this is the best way to create definition in your features and offset softer lines.
+Whatever you do, steer clear of round frames - they'll only make your face appear wider than it is.

 For an OVAL face